Bot Detection

 Seconds later

 A "Bot" badge is assigned based on the combined Humanity and Behavior scores.
-An alert fires to your monitoring channel.
+An escalation fires to your monitoring channel.
 A webhook notifies your application, which immediately blocks the session and drops all pending login attempts.

 Responding to Bot Traffic